migueltyo/f1-predictor/README.md

 - **Visualizations:** Plots driver positions and cumulative points.
 - **Excel Outputs:** Detailed spreadsheets with race results and conditional formatting for podium finishes.
 - **Customizable Parameters:** Adjust weights for experience, reliability, and more.
+- More parameters to be added in the future.

 ---